Pattimura: Legacy

-forward Pattimura as their Freedom Hero.
+forward Pattimura as both polities' Freedom Hero.
 In Ambon, he is commemorated in the names of the University of Pattimura, Pattimura Airport, and a street, as well as a statue; there are also streets named after him throughout the archipelago.
 In Wierden, the Netherlands, a street in the Moluccan neighborhood is named after Pattimura.
 15 May is celebrated as Pattimura Day in the Netherlands and Indonesia.
-A similar, smaller holiday is held on 2 January to commemorate the younger Tiahahu.
-He is also featured on the 2000s series of the 1,000 Indonesian rupiah banknote.
+In addition, a similar, smaller holiday is held on 2 January to commemorate the younger Tiahahu in Indonesia.
+He is also featured on the 2000-issue 1,000 rupiah banknote.